getobyte/getobyte/README.md

 Romanian developer.
 I build things that actually work — not demos, not prototypes, not MVPs that fall apart in production.

-I got into AI before it was a LinkedIn skill.
-I stayed because the hard problems are still unsolved.

 Everything I ship is local-first, privacy-first, and built to outlast whatever cloud provider raises their prices next quarter.